-- Ensure all school nurses are working under the guidelines of the 2013 Mississippi School Nurse Procedures and Standards of Care. - Provide for teachers and other staff, health education regarding signs and symptoms of asthma.
-(MS Code Sections 37-11-71 and 73-25-37) - Every child who has been diagnosed with asthma will be contacted a minimum of 3 times to have an asthma action plan in the office.
-A general asthma plan will be posted in the nurse's office.
+- Ensure all school nurses are working under the guidelines of the 2013 Mississippi School Nurse Procedures and Standards of Care. - Provide for teachers and staff training regarding signs and symptoms of asthma.
+(MS Code Sections 37-11-71 and 73-25-37) - Every child who has been diagnosed with asthma must have an asthma action plan on file in the school office. - Know the district anaphylaxis policy.
+Providing training by a healthcare professional, preferably a school nurse, for the individuals that will be responsible for